 Implementation of the Charter for the Protection of Children and Young

-From the 2013 audit, we can say the Catholic Church in the United States has:
+According to the results of the 2016 annual audit, the Catholic Church in the United States has:

 By accepting this message, you will be leaving the website of the